 The alliance made the announcement at the steps of the James M. Fitzgerald Federal Courthouse in Anchorage on Tuesday, Oct.
 8.

-“The federal government has a trust responsibility to protect the resources that our cultures depend on, and eliminating the proposed protections violates that responsibility,” added Andersen.
+"The federal government has a trust responsibility to protect the resources that our cultures depend on, and eliminating the proposed protections violates that responsibility," added Ralph Andersen, Bristol Bay Native Association president and CEO.

 In late September, Alaska Sen. Lisa Murkowski released a report calling for the U.S. Army Corps of Engineers to take its time to address the concerns of key state and federal agencies, as well as the region’s stakeholders, before submitting its decision on permitting for Pebble Mine near Alaska’s Bristol Bay.